You are viewing a story from harrypotterfanfiction.com

 "'A Bash to Bash All Bashes'" He scoffs right through the article title.
 "Was that the best you had?
-'Albus Potter makes an appearance to auction a date to raise money to save endangered Spotted Kneazles.'"
+'Albus Potter held a surprise auction for an exclusive date, raising money for the Endangered Spotted Kneazle foundation.'"

 "Spotted Kneazles aren't even endangered, and that's not the only hole in the story.
 People aren't daft, Fitzgerald.
 They'll figure out the truth."

-Honeying up my smile, I resist the urge to roll my eyes at how utterly serious he's trying to be.
+Honeying up my smile, I resist the urge to scoff at how utterly serious he is.
 "Thank you for your concern.
 Witchy Business dearly values its readers' opinions.
 Now if that's all, you've overstayed your welcome.
 Parting is such sweet sorrow, but alas."
 I wave and then graciously direct him toward the door.
 "And give me my book back."